You’ve done it! You are in your first week of being a Dad! Congrats Man.

-The Baby blues are very common in early parenthood.
+The Baby blues are prevalent in early parenthood.

-It is definitely worth reading this entire post about the early warning signs so you can get used to them and keep an eye to make sure everything is cool.
+It is definitely worth reading this entire post about the early warning signs so you can get used to them and keep an eye on making sure everything is cool.

 If you do notice something and it concerns you, please speak to your partner or a Doctor.